viniciusvec/nts/README.md

 A ready-made code to deploy a IaC CI/CD was forked from AWS samples and has been modified for a number of reasons (see the README for details): from scratch: https://github.com/viniciusvec/aws-codepipeline-terraform-cicd-samples

-### Step 1: Clone the IaC pipeline repository - the fork not the original!.
+### Step 1: Clone the IaC pipeline repository - the fork not the original!

 Using git cli: